WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Introduction

 \section{Introduction}

 Understanding atmospheric dynamics under climate change is of utmost importance.
-Adverse atmospheric conditions drive severe humanitarian and financial crises, with global economic costs exceeding $\$$4.3 trillion over the past 50 years \cite{SwissRe2024, WMO2023}.
+Adverse atmospheric conditions drive severe humanitarian and financial crises, with global economic costs exceeding $\$$4.3 trillion over the past 50 years \citep{SwissRe2024, WMO2023}.
 In terms of societal impact, precipitation is among the most critical variables.
-Extreme precipitation events lead to devastating floods and landslides, whose frequency and intensity increase with global warming \cite{IPCC_AR6_SYR_SPM_2023}.
+Extreme precipitation events lead to devastating floods and landslides, whose frequency and intensity increase with global warming \citep{IPCC_AR6_SYR_SPM_2023}.
 Beyond disaster risk mitigation, atmospheric modeling is central to the energy transition.
-Wind speed, for instance, is a key predictor of power output and economic viability for renewable energy projects \cite{yan2025economic}.
+Wind speed, for instance, is a key predictor of power output and economic viability for renewable energy projects \citep{yan2025economic}.

-Petabyte-scale atmospheric datasets, like ERA5 \cite{hersbach2020era5}, which offer decades of high-resolution data, are both a challenge and an opportunity for weather forecasting.
-While classical numerical weather prediction (NWP) models are computationally expensive and struggle to utilize this vast historical record \cite{bauer2015quiet}, data abundance fuels atmospheric foundation models \cite{bodnar2025foundation, nguyen2023climax, lessig2023atmorep}.
-Pre-trained on massive datasets, these models condense the underlying physical laws and relationships of the atmosphere into new representations.
-Foundation models mark a paradigm shift from the current fragmented landscape, where specialized models are trained from scratch for every niche (e.g., precipitation downscaling vs. wind forecasting).
-Instead, a single foundation model can be pre-trained once and efficiently fine-tuned to diverse downstream applications.
+Petabyte-scale atmospheric datasets, like ERA5 \citep{hersbach2020era5}, which offer decades of high-resolution data, are both a challenge and an opportunity for weather forecasting.
+While the predictive skill of classical numerical weather prediction (NWP) models scales primarily with increased computational power rather than historical dataset size \citep{bauer2015quiet}, this data abundance directly fuels atmospheric foundation models \citep{bodnar2025foundation, nguyen2023climax, lessig2023atmorep}.
+Pre-trained on massive datasets, these models capture the underlying dynamics and relationships of the atmosphere, encoding them into compact representations.